-The IP-layer rules are managed from the administrative menu under "System \rightarrow Firewall".
+The IP-layer rules are managed from the administrative menu under "System $\rightarrow$ Firewall".
 The screen offers a search box where one can look for an IP address to see if it is present on any of the lists, and then several firewall rule lists.
 The lists are ordered by precedence: the top lists are more manual, have higher precedence and override the bottom-placed lists.
 The top lists include Manual low-level rules, Exceptions to automatic blacklists, and Manual Firewall Blacklists and are described in Section Manual IP-layer Blocking.
 The bottom lists are generated in an automated way using built-in security assessment algorithms without administrator's intervention, can be overridden by the manual lists in the top, and are described in the Sections Automatic IP Address Blocking and Automatic Proactive Blocking: Greylisting.

+inio 4

+SBC - Firewall Interfaces Nodes Firewall

+Warning: SBC configuration changed, activate to use e.
+Comment for con ifig snaps Config Management

+Administration

-inio SBC - Firewall Interfaces Nodes Firewall Warning: SBC configuration changed, activate to use e.
-Comment for config snaps Config Management Administration Search IP: 172.16.0.0 Search Manual low-level rules: 2 records Full List Add Exceptions to automatic blacklist: 8 records Full List Add Manual firewall blacklist: 1 records Full List Add Auto FW blacklist: 114 records Full List Remove all Auto FW greylist: 76566 records Full List Remove all SBC - Firewall
+Search IP: 172.16.0.0 Search

+Manual low-level rules: 2 records Exceptions to automatic blacklist: 8 records Manual firewall blacklist: 1 records Auto FW blacklist: 114 records Auto FW greylist: 76566 records Full List/Full List/Full List/Full ListFFull ListF Add Add Add Remove a Remove a all all

+SBC - Firewall